 The one below is on eBay now and has a 40″ bust measurement.
 These jackets are wool and I would grill the seller about any moth holes or other imperfections just to be on the safe side.

 You can also find authentic 49’ers on Poshmark.

 The look below is perfectly at home in this 2nd Loved post.
 I wore this last week and was my Instagram post.
 My Sanctuary Clothing vest, Merino Pendleton sweater, brown leggings were all found second hand on eBay.
 My Marc Jacob sunnies were from The RealReal.
 The two “new to me” items are my Coach bag and the Nine West Vintage Americana boots.

 Now to the 2nd Loved 1st Friday Linkup.
 For inspiration, I’m again kicking it off with a collage of the wonderful slow fashion stylists that linked up last month.
 We still have just eleven and I am brainstorming on how to get the word out about the slow fashion movement.
 I so appreciate those of you who have taken time and effort for this important part of the fashion community.

 I appreciate all of you who link up but to be in the collage you must link up with something you scored at a consignment shop, eBay, or a charity shop.

-This month eleven bloggers linked up at least once, sometimes more than once with gems that they searched for and thought deserved a second life.
+This month thirteen bloggers linked up at least once, sometimes more than once with gems that they searched for and thought deserved a second life.
 I now give you…

 Last Months Slow Fashion Stylists from the 2nd Loved 1st Friday Linkup